 Office of Diversity & Inclusion

-- Increase access to Emerson College for prospective students, faculty, and staff and alums while also enhancing our support for the academic and professional success of members of our community;
+Access & Success: Increase access to Emerson College for prospective students, faculty, and staff while also enhancing our support for the academic and professional success of members of our community.

-- Develop a more inclusive campus environment, building community and enhancing human relations;
+Climate & Human Relations: Develop a more inclusive campus environment, build community, and enhance human relations.

-- Develop local and global relationships and partnerships that address pressing problems and serve the common good;
+Civic & Global Engagement: Develop local and global relationships and partnerships that address pressing problems and serve the common good.

-- Recognize and reward innovative practices toward inclusion and establish measures of accountability for the achievement of goals related to diversity and inclusion; and
+Recognition & Accountability: Recognize and reward innovative practices toward inclusion and establish measures of accountability for the achievement of goals related to diversity and inclusion.

-- Build the infrastructure necessary for the achievement of inclusive excellence.
+Infrastructure: Build the infrastructure necessary for the achievement of Inclusive Excellence.